we are open!

 Our in-house salon allows each girl in our program a fresh start–beginning with her hair and nails if she wishes!
 We want to give her the opportunity to make choices for herself, claim her identity, and celebrate her unique beauty.
 More than anything, our desire is for her to know she is a beautiful creation worthy of love.

-Upon enterning our safehome, girls receive all of the essential clothing and personal care items.
+Upon entering our safehome, girls receive all of the essential clothing and personal care items.
 To shop in the Bloom Boutique, girls earn tokens through a positive reinforcement reward system.
 Our onsite boutique is stocked full of brand new clothing and accessories, including shoes, jewelry, makeup, journals, and more!

-Is The Lampstand Safehome open yet?
+Is The Lampstand safehome open?

-Yes, The Lampstand Safehome opened in March 2022.
+Yes, The Lampstand safehome opened in March 2022.
 We are now accepting referrals!